6 min read

 Your rankings after an algorithm update.

-Rankings for target keywords: Are you showing up for searches that matter to your business?
+Rankings for target keywords, meaning are you showing up for searches that matter to your business, not just searches that look impressive in a report.

-Branded search volume: Are more people searching for you by name?
-This is real authority.
+Branded search volume, meaning are more people searching for you by name, which is what real authority looks like in practice.

-Share of voice: How visible are you compared to competitors for your target topics?
+Share of voice, meaning how visible are you compared to competitors for your target topics, which requires more work to measure but actually tells you something useful.

 The Uncomfortable Conclusion

-If you've been optimizing for DA, you've been optimizing for a number that exists only in third-party tools.
-You've been chasing a metric that Google doesn't use, that doesn't predict rankings, and that can be easily manipulated.
+If you've been optimizing for DA, you've been optimizing for a number that exists only in third-party tools, chasing a metric that Google doesn't use and that doesn't predict rankings and that can be easily manipulated, which is a lot of effort to spend on something that was made up by a company trying to sell you software.

-The time you spent building links "for DA" might have helped.
-Or it might not have.
-You'll never know, because DA wasn't the mechanism.
+The time you spent building links "for DA" might have helped, or it might not have, and you'll never actually know because DA wasn't the mechanism that drove whatever results you got, which is the kind of uncertainty that should bother people more than it does.

-I'm not saying links don't matter.
-They do.
-I'm saying the scoring system we've invented around them is fictional.
-And treating fiction as fact leads to wasted effort and misallocated budgets.
+I'm not saying links don't matter - they do - but I am saying that the scoring system we've invented around them is fictional, and treating fiction as fact leads to wasted effort and misallocated budgets, which is how we ended up with an entire industry optimizing for made-up numbers while wondering why their traffic isn't improving.

 Domain Authority is the SEO industry's security blanket.
 It gives us a number to track when the real metrics are too complex or too slow.
 But comfort isn't the same as accuracy.